-Some of the entities in the IDOL PHI Package Eduction Grammars require tangible characters to be set in order to perform correctly (see the descriptions of the entities in Eduction Grammar Reference, below).
+Some of the entities in the IDOL PHI Package Eduction Grammars require tangible characters to be set in order to perform correctly (see the descriptions of the entities in Eduction Grammar Reference, on the next page).

 When you use Eduction to search for matches, TangibleCharacters applies across all of your chosen entities.
 If you use multiple entities that have different recommended tangible character sets, you might need to take some extra steps.
 For example: